gabdub/mini-wpchanger/README.md

 This is my mini wallpaper changer.

-After using __variety__ wallpaper changer (http://peterlevi.com/variety/) for a couple of years (and downloaded hundreds of wallpapers), I decided to roll my own mini version with only the features I use while keeping the resource usage to a minimum.
+After using __variety__ wallpaper changer (http://peterlevi.com/variety/) for a couple of years (and downloaded hundreds of wallpapers), I decided to roll my own mini version with only the features I use while keeping the resource usage to a bare minimum.

 ![my desktop](https://github.com/gabdub/mini-wpchanger/blob/master/screencap/desktop1.jpg "my desktop")